The Arab media paradox

 In contrast, my native – which captivated the world with its “Tahrir” spirit – has plummeted 39 positions to stand near the bottom of the global league at 166, sandwiched between Laos and Cuba.

 And at a certain level this relegation is justified.
-“The grew inside the system, which shaped its values, principles, views and its performance, so we shouldn't expect to see serious change in media performance [so quickly],” argues Gihan Abou Zeid, an Egyptian activist and columnist.
-“The window to our is sadly still narrow.”
+“The grew inside the system, which shaped its values, principles, views and its performance, so we shouldn’t expect to see serious change in media performance [so quickly],” argues Gihan Abou Zeid, an Egyptian activist and columnist.
+“The window to our freedom of expression is sadly still narrow.”

 “Abuses against the freedom of the press have increased significantly,” says Wael Eskandar, a young Egyptian journalist based in Cairo who has been closely following the revolution.
 “In every paper, there is a military censor… Reporters and media personnel are targeted during their coverage of important events on the streets.”